 - Dismount riders and send them with volunteers to cover.
 Get to the cover that is closest to you immediately.
-Go to the lowest area possible, preferably a ditch. - Have horse leaders release horses in turnout or arena, removing lead ropes and reins.
+Go to the lowest area possible, preferably a ditch. - Have horse leaders release horses in turnout, arena or Ring B, removing lead ropes and reins.
 Close gate. - Instructors and horse leaders then take cover.